-MPE/iX Utility MPE/iX Function (When To Use) Spool file Recovery Permanent User Files START or START RECOVERY Starts system from disk.
+MPE/iX Utility MPE/iX Function (When To Use) Spool file Recover y Permanent User Files START OR START RECOVERY Starts system from disk.
 If RECOVERY is used immediately after changing system configuration, the system recovers restartable jobs by using the previous system configuration and ignores the new system configuration Yes Retained START NORECOVERY Starts system from disk.
 Use after changing system configuration.
 Use to recover from system hang or failure.
-Yes output only Retained UPDATE OR UPDATE NOCONFIG Boots system from the SLT.
+Yes output only Retained UPDATE OF UPDATE NOCONFIG Boots system from the SLT.
 Replaces system files on disk with those from SLT.
 System uses configuration files from disk.
 Use to update current version of operating system while maintaining current configuration.
 Use to recover from system hang or failure.
 Yes output only Retained UPDATE CONFIG Boots system from the SLT.
 Replaces system files with those on the SLT.
 Replaces the configuration files on disk (in the group CONFIG.SYS) with those from the SLT.
-Yes output only Retained INSTALL OR INSTALL START Boots system from SLT.
+Yes output only Retained INSTALL Or INSTALL START Boots system from SLT.
 Replaces all system boot files and base system files on the system volume (LDEV 1) with the information on the SLT.
 Replaces configuration files with SLT defaults.
 Autoboots system after completing install.
 Use to install a version of the operating system or to recover from a disk crash or severe system failure.
 No Lost from system disks.
 User files remain on nonsystem volumes.

-INSTALL NOSTART Performs similarly to INSTALL or INSTALL START, but INSTALL NOSTART does not attempt to start the system after completing the install.
+MPE/iX Utility MPE/iX Function (When To Use) Spool file Recover y Permanent User Files INSTALL NOSTART Performs similarly to INSTALL or INSTALL START, but INSTALL NOSTART does not attempt to start the system after completing the install.
 No Lost from system disks.
 User files remain on nonsystem volumes.
 DUMP Boots system from disk.
 Stores current state of system main memory and optionally secondary memory to tape for later analysis.
 Use to analyze causes of system failure.
 Yes output only Retained